Back to Richard Pepper's Main Page

-I sent a polite email to Jian Ghomeshi, host of Q and former member of Moxy Fruvous, with a link to this parody of their song "King of Spain".
-No reply.
+I sent a polite email to Jian Ghomeshi, host* of Q and former member of Moxy Fruvous, with a link to

 Note that "Great Atomic Power" is Dave from Moxy Fruvous's new band.